alxshelepenok/gitignore/README.md

 # gitignore

-A collection of useful .gitignore templates
+A collection of useful .gitignore templates.

 # License